 Everyone uses electricity – at home and work.
 It would be hard to function without it, right?
 But have you considered how electricity is generated?
-Is the electricity sourced from fossil fuel such as natural gas, or is it created from a sustainable source, like wind or solar?
+Is the electricity sourced from natural gas, or is it created from a sustainable source, like wind or solar?

 For us, this is an area where we’ve realized a huge impact on our 2019/2020/2021 sustainability results.
 We reviewed how electricity is generated in the geographical locations of each of our plants.
-Our Boyertown, PA plant and Corporate Office switched from 61% fossil fuel-generated electricity in 2018 to 100% carbon free electricity since 2019.
-Our Elysburg, PA plant also received 61% of their electricity from fossil fuel generated sources and has now switched to 100% renewable/carbon free electricity.
+Our Boyertown, PA plant and Corporate Office switched from 61% fossil fuel-generated electricity in 2018 to 100% carbon free electricity in 2019.
+Our Elysburg, PA plant also received 61% of their electricity from fossil fuel generated sources and has now switched to 100% renewable/carbon-free electricity.
 The Valley City, ND plant is also well on its way – this location currently receives 100% of their electricity from renewable sources.
 Our Kittanning, PA plant utilizes 100% wind generated electricity.
-Our Edinburgh, IN plant and our Phoenix, AZ plant have both been greatly reduced down to 50% fossil based generation.
+And, our plants in Edinburgh, IN and Phoenix, AZ have both greatly reduced down to 50% fossil based generation.

-By switching these three manufacturing facilities to carbon free/renewable energy sources over the last three years, we have reduced our carbon footprint by well over 50% or more exact 56.2% overall.
-Our other manufacturing facilities will also move to carbon free or renewable electricity sources in the coming months, working towards reducing our reliance on fossil fuels even more.
+By switching these three manufacturing facilities to carbon free/renewable energy sources over the last three years, we have reduced our carbon footprint by 56.2% overall.
+Our other manufacturing facilities will also move to carbon-free or renewable electricity sources in the coming months, working towards reducing our reliance on fossil fuels even more.